JiayiJi/Jiayi/README.md

 How to Build this site manually

-1. [If starting from scratch...]
-Clone the github repo into RStudio
+1. If you are starting from scratch, clone the github repo into RStudio or first creating a project on your computer and then add the directory to your git client (and, optionally, create remote repository).

-    - My preferred method of making new repos as RStuio Projects...
+    - My preferred method of making new repos as RStuio Projects

         1. Start at Github.com > New Repo
         1. Clone [new & empty] Repo as new project into Rstudio IDE running on localhost
         1. git push -- README.md, license.md, and .gitignore

+Check out [Jeff Goldsmith's lecture material](http://jeffgoldsmith.com/DSI/git.html) if you want to adopt the latter approach.

 2. `library(blogdown)` [Resources:  [github](https://github.com/rstudio/blogdown), [Yihui's Book](https://bookdown.org/yihui/blogdown/)]